 Erdafitinib works by blocking a protein in some cancer cells that signals the cancer cells to multiply.
 This may keep cancer cells from growing and may kill them.
 Erdafitinib is a type of targeted therapy drug called an enzyme inhibitor.

 Erdafitinib is approved to treat:

-- Urothelial carcinoma (a type of bladder cancer) that has spread or cannot be removed by surgery and has certain mutations in the FGFR3 gene or a fusion gene involving the FGFR3 gene or FGFR2 gene.
-It is used in adults whose cancer got worse during or after treatment with at least one type of platinum chemotherapy.
+- Urothelial carcinoma (a type of bladder cancer) that has spread and has an abnormal FGFR3 gene.
+It is used in adults whose cancer got worse during or after treatment with at least one type of systemic therapy.

 Erdafitinib is also being studied in the treatment of other types of cancer.

 Definition from the NCI Drug Dictionary - Detailed scientific definition and other names for this drug.

 MedlinePlus Information on Erdafitinib - A lay language summary of important information about this drug that may include the following:

 - warnings about this drug,

 - what this drug is used for and how it is used,

 - what you should tell your doctor before using this drug,